 Family Travel Statistics

-4. The number of family trips in the U.S. is expected to rise over 376 million in 2022.
+3. The number of family trips is expected to rise significantly in 2023.

-2. According to a 2018 survey conducted in the industry, contactless technology will be in full swing by 2022 and will be mostly applied in hotel check-ins, airports, lifts and elevators, and more.
-Experts project that 50% of visitors will have portable devices for self-check-in.
+2. According to a survey conducted in the industry, contactless technology will be in full swing in 2023 and will be mostly applied in hotel check-ins, airports, lifts and elevators, and more.
+Experts project that the self-checkout Counter Market is expected to reach multi-million by 2028.

-4. According to the Value Penguin, 6 in every 10 people use social media to choose travel destinations.
-Millennials are the majority of social media users, with 81% having used social media to find travel inspiration.
-Also, 46% of millennials use blogs to plan their vacations.74% of travelers say they use social media platforms such as Instagram, Snapchat, Facebook, and more while traveling.
+3. Over 37% of people use social media to choose travel destinations.
+Millennials are the majority of social media users, with 86% having used social media to find specific travel inspiration.
+Also, 40% of millennials use blogs to plan their vacations.
+69% of worldwide travelers say they use social media platforms such as Instagram, Snapchat, Facebook, and more while traveling.

-5. Both Facebook and Instagram play a crucial role in tourism marketing.
-More than 50% of travelers like pages related to their planned trips.
+4. Both Facebook and Instagram play a crucial role in tourism marketing.
+More than 52% of travelers like Facebook pages related to their planned trips.

-6. Each week, travelers search more than 1 million travel hashtags across social media channels.
+5. Each week, travelers search more than 1 million+ travel hashtags across social media channels.

 Facts About Irresponsible Travel in the World

 1. Bali is one of the most polluted travel destinations in the world.
-According to National Geographic, over 33,000 tons of waste are released at sea each year.
+According to Bali.com, four of Indonesia’s rivers are among the top 20 most polluted rivers in the world due to poor plastic waste management.

 2. The 1,032-hectare island of Boracay in the Philippines generates 67 tons of trash daily, mostly due to excessive tourism.
 Boracay was shut down for six months to allow it to recover from the excessive waste dumped by visitors, but the waste problems relapsed when the island reopened.